Diseases & Conditions

 Heat exhaustion is brought on by heavy sweating and results in extreme weight loss.
 As heat exhaustion sets in, perspiration decreases, and skin and body temperatures rise.
 Core body temperature typically rises to 104 degrees F.

-Additional signs of heat exhaustion include excessive thirst, weakness, headache, and sometimes unconsciousness.
+Additional signs of heat exhaustion include excessive thirst, weakness, headache, and sometimes loss of consciousness.

 Common signs of heat exhaustion due to salt depletion are nausea and vomiting, frequent muscle cramps, and dizziness.
 Core body temperature is typically up to 104 degrees F.